-Two of our variables, however, demonstrate particularly surprising results.
+Two of our variables, however, demonstrate surprising results.
 First, our bye variables have no statistically significant effects on the opening spread.
 The second surprising result relates to our Google search variable.
 Contrary to our expectation of a negative coefficient, which would imply that Las Vegas favors teams with higher Google search frequencies, the coefficient is statistically significant and positive.
 We propose three possible explanations for this unexpected result.
-While these explanations do overlap in some ways, we include all three due their respective nuances.

 Explanation 1: It is possible that Las Vegas incorporates a different measure of gambler sentiment that is negatively correlated with our Google search variable.
-In this way, Las Vegas' setting of opening spreads depends on this alternate measure and its negative correlation with the Google search variable leads to a positive coefficient.
+In this way, Las Vegas' setting of opening spreads depends on this alternate measure and its negative correlation with the Google Search variable leads to a positive coefficient.